davideolgiati/PartyLoud/README.md

 ![Screenshot](https://i.imgur.com/cn1eEFs.png)

 PartyLoud is a tool to create fake internet traffic in order to mitigate tracking on local networks.
+The idea behind this script is that if you make a lot of noise on the network (in form of http requests) it wold be less easy for a attacker to track your real navigation.

 This project was inspired by [noisy.py](https://github.com/1tayH/noisy "noisy.py")

 ##### :warning: Currently PartyLoud has been only tested on Debian 9 and Mac OSX 10.14 :warning: